-To more quantitatively assess the behavior of the EnKF analyses, average root-mean-square (RMS) values of observation innovation (the difference between observations and the model state in the form of observed quantities) and ensemble spread are examined.
-Observation innovations and ensemble spread are calculated for each of the four CASA radars, as well as WSR-88D radars KTLX and KVNX, for radar reflectivity Z (Fig. 10) and radial velocity $V_r$ (Fig. 11), in experiments CNTL and NoCASA.
-Innovations in Figs. 10 and 11 are calculated for the ensemble mean fields at locations where either the observed or model reflectivity is greater than or equal to 15 dBZ.
-The calculation is further limited to the area within the CASA subdomain (cf. Fig. 2a).
+To more quantitatively assess the behavior of the EnKF analyses, average root-meansquare (RMS) values of observation innovation (the difference between observations and the model state in the form of observed quantities) and ensemble spread are examined.
+Observation innovations and ensemble spread are calculated for each of the 4 CASA radars, as well as WSR-88D radars KTLX and KVNX, for radar reflectivity (Z) (Fig. 10) and radial velocity (V_r) (Fig. 11), in experiments CNTL and NoCASA.
+Innovations in Fig. 10 and Fig. 11 are calculated for the ensemble mean fields at locations where either observed or model reflectivity is greater than or equal to 15 dBZ.
+The calculation is further limited to within the CASA subdomain (c.f., Fig. 2a).
 In NoCASA, RMS innovations for the CASA radars are calculated against CASA data that were not assimilated; these observations are therefore from independent sources.
-Nevertheless, EnKF data assimilation in NoCASA was able to decrease the average innovations at all CASA sites for Z during every assimilation cycle, and for $V_r$ during almost every assimilation cycle (Figs. 10 and 11).
-Given that different radars measure different components of the velocity field, the reduction in innovation against independent, unassimilated radial velocity measurements indicates the good performance of the EnKF.
+Nevertheless, EnKF data assimilation in NoCASA was able to decrease the average innovations at all CASA sites for Z during every assimilation cycle, and for V_r during almost every assimilation cycle (Fig. 10, Fig. 11).
+Given that different radars measure different components of the velocity field, the reduction in innovation against independent, unassimilated radial velocity measurements indicates good performance of the EnKF.

 Assimilation of CASA data resulted in a slight but notable decrease in RMS innovation in the analysis of Z in CNTL as compared to NoCASA (Fig. 11).
 The overall decrease was greater for the CASA radars, due to the absence of CASA data in NoCASA.
-Among the WSR-88D radars, only KTLX and KVNX are included for the comparisons between CNTL and NoCASA in Figs. 10-12 because they are located close to the center of the convective system during the assimilation period and share the greatest overlap with the CASA domain.
-The RMS innovations of $V_r$ at KTLX and KVNX differ little between CNTL and NoCASA (Figs. 10a and 10b), though the RMS innovation of the CNTL analysis is very slightly lower than that of NoCASA at KTLX during early assimilation cycles (Fig. 10a).
-In contrast,
+Among the WSR-88D radars, only KTLX and KVNX are included for the comparisons between CNTL and NoCASA in Fig. 10-12 because they are located close to the center of the convective system during the assimilation period and share the greatest overlap with the CASA domain.
+The RMS innovations of V_r at KTLX and KVNX differ little between CNTL and NoCASA (Fig. 10a, b), though the RMS innovation of the CNTL analysis is very slightly lower than that of NoCASA at KTLX during early assimilation cycles (Fig. 10a).
+In contrast, a larger improvement is seen in Z for CNTL during early cycles for KTLX and early to middle cycles for KVNX as compared to NoCASA (Fig. 11).
+These results suggest that the inclusion of CASA data modestly improved the analyzed reflectivity field within the model, particularly during early assimilation cycles, with less improvement to the analysis of radial velocity.